Logo

 Benjamin Harrison was promoted because of his success at the battles of Resaca and Peachtree Creek.

-Benjamin Harrison finally returned to his old regiment the same day that news of President Lincoln's assassination was received.
+Benjamin Harrison finally returned to his old regiment the same day that news of Lincoln's assassination was received.

 Benjamin Harrison rode in the Grand Review in Washington, DC before mustering out with the 70th Indiana on June 8,1865.